andrezeitz/z-dentist-milestone-4/README.md

 ##### Solution:
 ![Skärmavbild 2021-11-09 kl  15 26 30](https://user-images.githubusercontent.com/85236391/140941993-09fefea0-177f-4048-b0ac-3226fb42b143.png)

 * My success messages was bugging when people was logging in and out.
 It was showing inside the "Manage" page even when that was only for the confirmation of appointments.
-I fixed it to delete the automatic messages Allauth send out when it's a successfull login/out to any page since I wasen't using it.
+I fixed it to delete the automatic messages Allauth send out when it's a successful login/out to any page since I was not using it.

 ![Skärmavbild 2021-11-08 kl  12 53 44](https://user-images.githubusercontent.com/85236391/140918482-a06366fe-84e6-48b4-872d-d80e00bb99a2.png)